When choosing an international money transfer service provider, the most enticing factors are speed, ease of use, and good rates.

 Initially, the company was called TransferWise, but after expanding its services beyond just facilitating money transfers, it changed its name to Wise.

-Besides enabling users to send and receive money in over 80 countries worldwide, Wise offers its customers multi-currency accounts, business accounts, and debit cards.
+Besides enabling users to send money to over 160 countries worldwide, Wise offers its customers multi-currency accounts, business accounts, and debit cards.

 The company’s vision is to provide fast, easy, low-cost, and fair money management across international borders.